spoulson/Chatmore/README.markdown

 ### What *doesn't* Chatmore do?
  - Chatmore doesn't make IRC connections from the browser PC.
 It only talks over HTTP(S) to the hosting web server.
 The web server maintains the IRC connection.
  - Chatmore doesn't do everything because it's not finished.
-It is under development, so is currently considered alpha grade software.
+It is under heavy development, so is currently considered alpha grade software.

 ### Why use Chatmore?
- - No client installation.
+ - No end-user client installation.
  - Chatmore aims to be a better web IRC client.
 At the time of writing, there are few alternatives for self-hosting web-based IRC clients.
  - You want to access IRC networks from anywhere there's a web browser, such as an Internet cafe, while using a computer that you don't own, etc.

+### Why did you build this with PHP?
+ - Other languages could be easier, better, faster, and more gooder.
+However, half decent PHP web hosting is dirt cheap.

 SYSTEM REQUIREMENTS
 -------------------